Resources

 How Canadians access medicines

-• the price of existing, marketed products
+• Prices of comparable products

 Patient safety is our top priority